phoenixframework/phoenix/G_channels.md

 })
 ```

 Save the file and your browser should auto refresh, thanks to the Phoenix live reloader.
 If everything worked, we should see "Welcome to Phoenix Chat!" in the browser's javascript console.
-Our client and server are now talking over a persitant connection.
+Our client and server are now talking over a persistent connection.
 Now let's make it useful by enabling chat.

 In your `web/templates/page/index.html.eex`, add a container to hold our chat messages, and an input field to send them.